iWHOswald/PyXRD-Plotter/README.md

-# PyXRD-Plotter
+# PyXRD-Plotter V. 0.5
 A simple piece of software that makes graphing of Powder X-ray Diffraction Reitveld refinement data quick and easy.

 Powder diffraction data can be difficult to accurately and elegantly display.
 This is especially true when attempting to plot all apsects of a Reitveld refined dataset, such as the difference curve, experimental data + fit data, and then hkl tick marks to indicate locations of expected Bragg reflections.
 This highly specific way of showing data makes plotting PXRD data time consuming and frustrating using typical graphing software.

 PyXRD-Plotter was made specifially to alleviate the afformentioned difficulties of graphing PXRD data in a simple yet aesthetically pleasing manner.
 It is written in Python 3 using TKinter to generate the GUI and graphical elements generated using the MatPlotLib package.
+The code has an algorithm to determine which data are included in the file (as topas can export a multitude of different columns of data) and figures out which are which - i.e. difference curve, x-axis (2theta) data, calculated curves, raw data, and more without any input from the user.

-Currently most functional version is xrdplotter.py; Does not allow multiple plots yet, this is the next big update.
+It then looks at the raw data in the file and attempts to plot the data in publication quality without any modification - of course there are options to modify the plot if necessary.

-Example of a Reitveld refinement dataset plotted:
+Example of a Reitveld refinement dataset plotted simply by loading in the data:

 ![PXRD-Plotter_example](PXRD-Plotter_example.PNG)